Thomas Walkup: Professional career

+Windy City Bulls (2016–2017)

 After going undrafted in the 2016 NBA draft, Walkup joined the Golden State Warriors for the 2016 NBA Summer League.
 On September 26, 2016, he signed with the Chicago Bulls.
 However, he was later waived by the Bulls on October 21 after appearing in four preseason games.
 On October 30, he was acquired by the Windy City Bulls of the NBA Development League as an affiliate player of Chicago.

+Riesen Ludwigsburg (2017–2021)

 On August 10, 2017, Walkup signed with MHP Riesen Ludwigsburg of the German Basketball Bundesliga for the 2017–18 season.
 In April 2018, he was named to the All-German BBL First Team.
 On June 21, 2018, Walkup signed with Žalgiris Kaunas of the Lithuanian Basketball League.
 Walkup received the LKL Defensive Player of the Year Award in 2019.
 On 27 November 2019, Walkup extended his contract with Žalgiris until the summer of 2021.

+Olympiacos (2021–2026)

 On June 11, 2021, Walkup signed a three-year deal with Greek club Olympiacos of the EuroLeague.
 On April 12, 2023, he agreed on a three-year contract extension through 2027.

+On May 24, 2026, he won the Euroleague with Olympiacos after defeating Real Madrid 92-85 in the final.

+In August 2026 he requested his release from Olympiacos citing his role has been diminished after recent transfers to the roster and wanted to join Dubai.
+Olympiacos rejected his request.
+He did not join the team for preseason practice.
+Euroleague started an investigation into the issue.

+Dubai Basketball (2026–present)

+On September 7, 2026, Walkup signed with Dubai Basketball of the ABA League and the EuroLeague.

-Greek National team career
+Greek national team career

 On April 18, 2023, Walkup received Greek citizenship through honorary naturalization, which was signed by the Minister of the Interior, Makis Voridis, and the President of Greece, Katerina Sakellaropoulou.
 This citizenship enabled him to play for the senior Greece national basketball team in major FIBA international competitions and to compete as a native player in Greece's top-tier domestic basketball competitions, including the Greek Basket League, the Greek Basketball Cup, and the Greek Basketball Super Cup.

 Walkup played with Greece at the 2024 Olympic Games, where the Greek national team reached the quarterfinals.